An Essay on Humanity to Animals: Reception

-A reviewer for The Monthly Review commended An Essay on Humanity to Animals for its eloquence and moral advocacy, noting poignant stories like a polar bear's sacrifices to save her cubs.
-It praised the work's ability to inspire compassion and promote humane treatment of animals, considering it a significant contribution to the cause of animal welfare.
+The Monthly Review commended An Essay on Humanity to Animals for its eloquence and moral purpose, drawing attention to passages intended to arouse compassion, including an account of a polar bear protecting her cubs.
+It described the work as a persuasive appeal for humane treatment of animals.

-The Monthly Mirror praised the book for its compelling arguments against animal cruelty, recommending it to those involved in activities like horse racing and cockfighting.
-The review praised its engaging style, zoological examples, and emphasis on animals' capacity for suffering.
+The Monthly Mirror recommended the book to readers engaged in pursuits such as horse racing and cockfighting, and noted its lively style, zoological examples, and emphasis on animals' capacity for suffering.

-The British Critic praised the work's benevolence and moral arguments, though noted occasional over-refinement.
-It recommended the work for those overseeing children's education due to its potential positive influence.
-The review supported its criticism of practices like bird-netting, hunting, and cockfighting, and praised its introductory Ode to Humanity as elegant and fitting.
+The British Critic described the work as benevolent and morally serious, though it remarked on what it considered occasional over-refinement.
+It especially recommended the book to those responsible for children's education, endorsed its criticism of practices such as bird-netting, hunting, and cockfighting, and praised the introductory "Ode to Humanity".

 Legacy

-Henry S. Salt referenced An Essay on Humanity to Animals in the bibliography of his 1892 work, Animals' Rights: Considered in Relation to Social Progress.
-Benjamin Bryan also cited a quotation from Young's book in his 1895 publication, Anti-Vivisection Evidences.
-Edward Payson Evans included it in the bibliography of his 1898 book, Evolutional Ethics and Animal Psychology.
-More recently, Charles R. Magel listed it in his 1989 reference work, Keyguide to Information Sources in Animal Rights.
+In a chapter in The Oxford Handbook of Animal Ethics, Aaron Garrett places Young's book alongside works by writers such as John Lawrence as part of a move toward more practical arguments for animal protection, connected with wider reform movements of the period.

-According to animal rights historian Rod Preece, John Styles's essay, The Animal Creation: Its Claims on Our Humanity Stated and Enforced, appears to have borrowed extensively from Young's earlier writings, potentially amounting to plagiarism.
-In "The Status of Animals in Biblical and Christian Thought", Preece compared Young to contemporary church animal welfare proponents Richard Dean and Humphrey Primatt.
+Henry S. Salt listed An Essay on Humanity to Animals in the bibliography of Animals' Rights: Considered in Relation to Social Progress.
+Benjamin Bryan quoted from it in Anti-Vivisection Evidences (1895), and Edward Payson Evans included it in the bibliography of Evolutional Ethics and Animal Psychology (1898).
+In 1989, Charles R. Magel listed it in Keyguide to Information Sources in Animal Rights.

-In 2013, the American Philosophical Society Library featured Young's work in a web exhibit presenting historical texts on animal studies, ranging from natural history to modern animal rights.
+According to Rod Preece, John Styles's The Animal Creation: Its Claims on Our Humanity Stated and Enforced appears to have drawn heavily on Young's earlier writings.
+Preece also compares Young with church writers on animal treatment such as Richard Dean and Humphrey Primatt.

-Benjamin Curtis, in The Conversation, describes An Essay on Humanity to Animals as the first known work to provide detailed accounts of the cruelty inflicted on animals by humans, distinguishing it as a significant milestone in the development of animal rights literature.
+In 2013, the American Philosophical Society Library included Young's work in a web exhibit on the history of animal studies.